Using HAProxy for Load Balancing

 Running and Monitoring

-1. Restart the HAProxy service so that the new configuration can take effect:
+1. Restart the HAProxy service to apply the new configuration:

 sudo service haproxy restart

-Now, any incoming requests to the HAProxy node at IP address 203.0.113.2 will be forwarded to an internally networked node with an IP address of either 192.168.1.3 or 192.168.1.4.
-These backend nodes will serve the HTTP requests.
-If at any time either of these nodes fails the health check, they will not be used to serve any requests until they pass the test.
+Now, any incoming requests to the HAProxy node at IP address 203.0.113.2 will be forwarded to one of the backend nodes at 192.168.1.3 or 192.168.1.4, which will handle the HTTP requests.
+If either backend node fails the health check, it will be temporarily removed from service until it passes the test.

-In order to view statistics and monitor the health of the nodes, navigate to the IP address or domain name of the frontend node in a web browser at the assigned port, e.g., http://203.0.113.2:32700.
-This will display statistics such as the number of times a request was forwarded to a particular node as well the number of current and previous sessions handled by the frontend node.
+To view statistics and monitor node health, open a web browser and navigate to the frontend node’s IP address or domain using the designated port, e.g., http://203.0.113.2:32700.
+This page displays statistics such as the number of requests each backend node has handled and the current and previous sessions handled by the frontend node.

 More Information